Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 The elders of the clan may enjoy the same levels during summer, but lower the amount to 25% through fall and winter when colder weather makes their digestive system slow down.
 Fish in warmer areas can stay on the protein scale's high end no matter the time of year.

 Additional Essential Ingredients

-- Vitamins and minerals.
-The exact requirements for koi remains debatable, but it's a good move to purchase food from trusted, long-established brands.
+- Vitamins and minerals: The exact requirements for koi remain debatable, but it's a good move to purchase food from trusted, long-established brands.